prettyintechisthenewcool/JBOTW-260project-1/README.md

 The project uses HTML, Tailwind CSS, and SheetJS (XLSX) to handle Excel functionality directly in the browser.

-Features
+FEATURES

-Responsive design with mobile-first approach using Tailwind CSS
+Modern design with mobile-first approach using Tailwind CSS

-Smooth scrolling for anchor links
+Smooth scrolling for links

-Dark-mode favicon support
+Dark-mode

 Bio, Education, Experience, Publications, Awards sections